Patient education: Gestational diabetes mellitus (Beyond the Basics)

 After you are diagnosed with gestational diabetes, you will need to make changes in what you eat, and you will need to learn to check your blood sugar level.
 In some cases, you will also need to learn how to give yourself insulin injections.
-(See "Medical management and follow-up of gestational diabetes mellitus".)
+(See "Gestational diabetes mellitus: Glycemic control and maternal prognosis".)

 The main goal of treatment for gestational diabetes is to reduce the risk of complications such as those mentioned above.
 One of the main complications is an overly large baby (weighs greater than 9 lbs at birth).
 A large baby can be difficult to deliver through the pelvis (called “shoulder dystocia”).
 A vaginal delivery increases the risk of injuring a large baby (eg, broken bones or nerve injury).
 A large baby is also more likely to cause injury to the mother during the delivery.

 You are more likely to have a large baby if your blood sugar levels are higher than normal during pregnancy.